Tridib11/Robert-Downey-Jr/README.md

-<b>A normal app about the life of Rober Downey Jr to pay respect</b>
+<b>A normal app about the life of Robert Downey Jr to pay respect</b>